benjamin21st/udacity_fullstack_02/README.md

 Load the "tournament.sql" file by running:
     >\i tournament.sql

-This script will create a database named "tournament", use that database, and create a table named "players".
+This script will drop database "tournament" if it already exists, so please make sure you have a backup of your "tournament" database; then it will create a new database named "tournament", connect to that database, and create a table named "players".

 Note: if you already have a tournament database or table "players" created, the script will skip creating database and execute the following command.